-Priority 1 - Health, care, and community services
+Priority 1 - Health care, childcare and community services

-Attracting and retaining suitable participants to the health, care, and community services sector, including aged, disability and community care.
+Attracting and retaining suitable participants to the health, care, childcare and community services sector, including aged, disability and community care.

-- Collaborating with community services stakeholders to develop a campaign that raises awareness of employment opportunities in the sector, and which seeks to build the profile of the sector as a desirable career choice for participants. - Collaborating with employers and key stakeholders to develop strong attraction and retention strategies to increase interest in health, care, and community service roles including the development of tools that provide more visibility of, and streamlined access to, local employment and training opportunities. - Engaging across employers and training providers to ensure training pathways are effective and facilitate participants to be appropriately skilled to start their careers. - Establishing a care working group to identify local barriers that organisations face in attraction and retention of new entrants to the health, care, and community services sectors and support with appropriate models to assist in meeting their needs. - Collaborating with businesses, training organisations and apprenticeship/traineeship providers to create additional entry level roles with on-the-job training pathways for career development. - Collaborating across the range of stakeholders, in particular employment service providers, to ensure the supply of participants are aware of opportunities and pathways to careers and employment in this sector.
+- Collaborate with community services stakeholders to develop a campaign that raises awareness of employment opportunities in the sector, and which seeks to build the profile of the sector as a desirable career choice for participants. - Collaborate with employers and key stakeholders to develop strong attraction and retention strategies to increase interest in health, care and community service roles including the development of tools that provide more visibility of, and streamlined access to, local employment and training opportunities. - Engage across employers and training providers to ensure training pathways are effective and facilitate participants to be appropriately skilled to start their careers. - Establish a care working group to identify local barriers that organisations face in attraction and retention of new entrants to the health, care and community services sectors and support with appropriate models to assist in meeting their needs. - Collaborate with employers, training organisations and apprenticeship/traineeship providers to create additional entry level roles with on-the-job training pathways for career development. - Collaborate across the range of stakeholders, in particular employment service providers, to ensure the supply of participants are aware of opportunities and pathways to careers and employment in this sector.

-Priority 2 - Tourism, hospitality, and customer service
+Priority 2 - Tourism, hospitality and customer service

-Ongoing hesitancy for participants to consider opportunities in tourism, hospitality, and customer service-based businesses across the region.
+Ongoing hesitancy for participants to consider opportunities in tourism, hospitality and customer service-based employers across the region.

-- Supporting businesses across the region to attract and retain staff from the Workforce Australia and displaced worker caseloads. - Collaborating with registered training organisations to create tailored pre-employment training short course packages for employers to allow the Workforce Australia caseload the opportunity to develop industry minimum qualification to enable entry to the industry. - Establishing a tourism and hospitality specific working group to encourage collaboration with employers, industry bodies and employment service providers across the regions.
+- Support businesses across the region to attract and retain staff from the Workforce Australia and displaced worker caseloads. - Collaborate with registered training organisations to create tailored pre-employment training short course packages for employers to allow the Workforce Australia caseload the opportunity to develop industry minimum qualification to enable entry to the industry.

-- Collaborating with bordering regions where there is potential for participants to travel for employment within the sectors. - Assisting employers to be linked to suitable traineeship and apprenticeship providers to allow them to identify and establish career pathway opportunities in the hospitality industry. - Identifying best practice solutions that help address transport issues across some hospitality hubs in the region with effective engagement of workers and community organisations for carpooling and transportation solutions.
+- Establish tourism and hospitality specific working group to encourage collaboration with employers, industry bodies and employment service providers across the employment region. - Collaborate with bordering employment regions where there is potential for participants to travel for employment within the sectors. - Support employers to be linked to suitable traineeship and apprenticeship providers to allow them to identify and establish career pathway opportunities in the hospitality industry. - Identify best practice solutions that help address transport issues across some hospitality hubs in the region with effective engagement of workers and community organisations for carpooling and transportation solutions.

-Priority 3 - Create employment pathways into the manufacturing and construction sectors
+Priority 3 - Create employment pathways into the manufacturing, traditional trades and construction sectors

-Burgeoning construction and manufacturing sector with businesses that are still developing their workforce needs coupled with participants that have limited understanding of the available employment and career opportunities.
+Burgeoning construction and manufacturing sector with employers that are still developing their labour market needs coupled with participants who have limited understanding of the available employment and career opportunities.

-- Collaborating with employers to build stronger pathways to employment in the region's manufacturing sector and construction projects, including the development of tools that provide streamlined access to local employment and training opportunities, and the development of pre-employment programs that lead to genuine employment opportunities for suitable participants. - Working with businesses and training providers to ensure current and future workforce needs are aligned with the training available to participants. - Harnessing the development of advanced manufacturing processes and develop the appropriate training packages to ensure participants are suitably skilled - Assisting businesses to be linked to suitable traineeship and apprenticeship providers to allow them to identify and establish career pathway opportunities within the industry. - Linking businesses and transportation providers to address transportation barriers around participants accessing manufacturing sites with the goal of shift alignment and possible use of shuttle busses to transport hubs.
+- Collaborate with employers to build stronger pathways to employment in the region's manufacturing sector and construction projects, including the development of tools that provide streamlined access to local employment and training opportunities and the development of pre-employment programs that lead to genuine employment opportunities for suitable participants. - Collaborate with employers and training providers to ensure current and future workforce needs are aligned with the training available to participants. - Harness the development of advanced manufacturing processes and develop the appropriate training packages to ensure participants are suitably skilled. - Support employers to be linked to suitable traineeship and apprenticeship providers to allow them to identify and establish career pathway opportunities within the industry. - Link employers and transportation providers to address transportation barriers around participants accessing manufacturing sites with the goal of shift alignment and possible use of shuttle busses to transport hubs.

-Priority 4 - Create opportunities in tech, innovation, and entrepreneurship
+Priority 4 - Create opportunities in tech, innovation, emerging opportunities and entrepreneurship